aadielpr/Hako/PROJECT_GUIDE.md

 - Plan for future multi-family scalability
 - Manual family account creation (no public registration)
 - Gamification should motivate, not overwhelm
 - Dark theme throughout (inspired by Vercel/X but brighter)
+- Password security is critical - use strong encryption
+- Consider password sharing permissions within family